Guilherme-Turri/dengue-analisys-cpv-2023/README.md

 Sensitivity to Outliers: The method may be sensitive to extreme values (outliers) in the data, which could lead to less accurate forecasts.

 Limited for Long-Term Predictions: Due to its exponential decay nature, SES is more suitable for short-term forecasts and may not perform well for long-term predictions.

+Using the SES algorithm, it is revealing a potential increase in the number of cases to 50 in the month of July.

 We can observe the following SES (Simple Exponential Smoothing) graph below:

 ![SES=-Graph](https://github.com/Guilherme-Turri/dengue-analisys-cpv-2023/blob/master/graph/07%20SES-forecast.png)